Custom Web Software Development

 Palette files may have extraneous meta-data in them.
 The supplied files come with meta-data that the ►MasterColorPicker project uses.
 You may also put any meta-data in the palettes you create, but when they are loaded and processed, the final SoftMoon.WebWare.Palette object that gets saved in SoftMoon.palettes will not, by default, include said meta-data.
 If you want your meta-data included in the processed palette, you need to tell the SoftMoon.WebWare.Palette constructor to include it.
 To do so, add string values for the meta-data property names to the SoftMoon.WebWare.Palette.properties array.
 If your custom palette uses the meta-data property “foobar,” then use the code: SoftMoon.WebWare.Palette.properties.push('foobar');

 Palette files are supplied in the JavaScript flavor.
-To use them with a server requires that they are converted to JSON.
+Your implementation may load them from a local file (via the file:// protocol) or a local/remote server (via the http:// or https:// protocols) using HTML <script> elements.
+To load them from a server via “ajax” using SoftMoon.WebWare.loadPalettes() requires that they are converted to the JSON flavor.
 This is simple and easy; there is an instructional file to do so manually, as well as a PHP file to do so automatically.
 Find both in the color_palettes/ folder.

 To use a JSON flavored palette, the SoftMoon.WebWare.loadPalettes() function contacts the server, requesting the index for the palette files.
 The index returned contains the names of all palette files in the color_palettes/ folder & its sub-folders.
 Once the loadPalettes() function gets the index, it “qualifies” each file for loading.
 Any file in a “trash” folder or its sub-folders is ignored.
 Any file in a “users” folder or its sub-folders is ignored, unless it is in an “autoload” folder or its sub-folders.
 The names of these folders (“trash”, “users”, “autoload”) can be modified, but it is a bit trickier and requires knowing how to use JavaScript Regular Expressions; see the loadPalettes() function code in the RGB_Calc.js file for more details.
 Once a palette file is deemed “qualified” for loading, it is loaded, processed, and added to SoftMoon.palettes